dyo/dyo/README.md

 ```javascript
 h('div', {}, ...children | 'Text' | ...component)
 ```
-when adding a component as a child of another you can pass props to that component that will be added to `this.props`
+when adding a component as a child of another you can pass props to that component which will be added to its `this.props`

 ```javascript
 h('div', component({products: [1,2,3]}, 1))